 A shock wave is a propagating abrupt change in a fluid's pressure (and temperature and density).
-They can be caused by an object moving faster than the fluid's speed of sound, or a fluid moving faster than its speed of sound, and can also be caused by an explosion.
+They can be caused by an object moving faster than the fluid's speed of sound (or a fluid moving past something faster than its speed of sound), and can also be caused by an explosion.
 Shock waves travel at a faster rate than normal waves.
 Waves analogous to shock waves can occur in other situations, such as the breaking waves on the ocean, the analogous type of gravity waves.
-Shock waves create substantially more drag than "normal" waves and raise the temperature and pressure, with kinetic energy transformed into heat energy (shock heating).
-A sharp object moving supersonically through a fluid can create an attached shock wave which is oblique, but propagates along straight lines.
+Shock waves create substantially more drag than "normal" waves and raise the pressure and temperature, with kinetic energy transformed into heat energy (shock heating).
+A sharp object moving supersonically through a fluid can create an attached shock wave (attached to the object) which is oblique, but propagates along straight lines.
 A blunt object causes a detached shock wave or bow shock ahead of the object.
 An explosion can produce a non-oblique shock wave, at right angles from the direction of motion.
 When the fluid is a conductor or is detonating, additional factors determine the character of a shock wave.

 In astrophysics, objects passing through media faster than their sound speed, as well as explosive and/or magnetic phenomena pushing fluid past its sound speed can cause shock waves.
 Identifying shock waves from an astronomical distance is a challenge.
 One method used when observing gas clouds is to look for molecules likely formed by the heat of the shock (i.e., a shock tracer).
 This can be a sign of star formation.
 EMR appearing to be black-body radiation from a high temperature can be observable evidence of such heating, and thus of a shock wave.
 Physical characteristics of Earth or meteorite material that constitute evidence of a past episode of sudden heating suggest some past event that included a shock wave.